Emadmasroor/NonlinearDynamics-S25/README.md

 # NonlinearDynamics-S25
-A repository for the class website of E91, Nonlinear Dynamics, at Swarthmore
+The class website of E91, Nonlinear Dynamics, at Swarthmore

 ## Schedule